ruby-rice/rice/doc/bindings/callbacks.rst

   void setMouseCallback(const String& winname, MouseCallback onMouse, void* userdata = 0);

-Once clients register a callback, then it will be called whenever the user performs an action with the mouse.
+Once a client registers a callback, it will be called whenever the user performs an action with the mouse.

 To wrap this code in Rice, first expose the register function to Ruby: